 Patan Durbar Square

 Located in the heart of old Patan city, the Patan Durbar Square is a quadrangle filled with several temples, palaces and courtyards.
 Most of the structures date back to the Malla era.
 Patan Palace, which now houses a museum, used to be the royal residence of the Malla kings ruling over Patan.
-Surrounding the royal palace are the octagonal Chyasin Dewal, Krishna Mandir, Bhimsen Temple, Hiranyavarna Mahavihar (Golden Temple), Kumbeshwar Temple etc. The temple of Kumbeshwar is one of the few surviving five-tiered pagoda roofed temples in Nepal.
-Inside the Patan Palace are courtyards (Keshav Narayan Chowk, Sundari Chowk and Mul Chowk) with gilded doorways and decorative stone baths and wells.
+Surrounding the royal palace are the octagonal Chyasin Dewal, Krishna Mandir, Bhimsen Temple, Hiranyavarna Mahavihar (Golden Temple)etc. Inside the Patan Palace are courtyards (Keshav Narayan Chowk, Sundari Chowk and Mul Chowk) with gilded doorways and decorative stone baths and wells.

 Traditional Village Khokana